wangguohao-github/project_gazebo_aruco/docs/simulation/installation.md

 sudo apt-get update
 sudo apt-get install ignition-fortress
 ```
-You can check succesful installation by using the `ign` cli command
+You can check succesful installation by using the `ign` cli command or `gz` cli command

-With these three installed, you should be ready to run the pollibees project, see [the above instrctions to continue](#pollibee-project-1)
+With these three installed, you should be ready to run the sample gazebo aruco simulation